-A data source is the service from which the Warehouse Connector collects data to store in the destination.
-The supported data sources are Log Decoder and Decoder services.
+Warehouse Connector collects data from the data source to store it in the destination.
+The supported data sources are Log Decoder and Decoder.

 Destination is the Hadoop-based distributed computing system that collects, manages, and enables reporting on security data.
 The following are the supported destinations: